Sophia-Torres/ActiveDirectoryHomeLab/README.md

 ## 🔍 LAB OVERVIEW

-This lab simulates a basic Windows domain environment using Oracle VirtualBox on macOS.
-It includes the setup of a Widows Server 2019 Domain Controller and a Windows 10 client, and demonstrates essential network services such as Active Directory, DNS, DHCP, and NAT configuration.
+This lab simulates a basic Windows domain environment using **Oracle VirtualBox** on macOS.
+It includes the setup of a **Widows Server 2019** Domain Controller and a **Windows 10 client**, and demonstrates essential network services such as Active Directory, DNS, DHCP, and NAT configuration.

 ## 🌐 LAB TOPOLOGY